 - Clogged Toilets.
 Having kids out of school for the summer can significantly increase the use of your toilets.
 Taking preventative measures such as teaching your kids what not to flush down the toilet or how to use a modest amount of tissue paper could save you the hassle of a clogged toilet.
 Most common toilet clogs can be easily cleared with a plunger but if that fails, call in a professional before the problem gets worse!

 - Washing Machines.
 More outdoor activities in the summer for families results in more loads of laundry.
 The increased usage does put additional stress on your washing machine.
-According to IBHS, the average cost of washing machine damage is around $5,300 and 55% of these problems are from the supply hoses.
+The average cost of washing machine damage is around $5,300 and 55% of these problems are from the supply hoses.
 Also, of all the supply line failures, 78% are on machines less than 11 years old.
 Make a habit of checking the hoses for leaks, bulges, and cracks.
 We recommend replacing the hoses every three years and making sure your washing machine is at least 4 inches from the wall, to prevent kinking the hose.
 The dryer lint should also be removed regularly.

 - Sewer Line Backup.
 Excessive rain-water after the spring rains are a leading cause of sewer line backups.
 Additionally, tree roots grow substantially after the rainy season and could find their way to your sewer line to feed on the extra nutrients.
 Ideally, have a professional come inspect your sewer lines before the beginning of the season.
 Detecting a sewer line problem early could potentially save you money and prevent damage to your property.